kuiperzone/PupNet-Deploy/README.md

 must be a Linux box and, likewise to build a Windows Setup file, a Windows system (virtual machines are handy).

 However, it is possible to build a Debian package on an RPM machine, and viceversa.

+## First - A General Principle <a name="general-principle"/>

+As a general principle when deploying your software, it should be assumed that your application has read-only access to it's installation folder.
+Rather, your application should use the `Environment.GetFolderPath(Environment.SpecialFolder.ApplicationData` location or other suitable special folder to write data.

 ## INSTALL & PREREQUISITES <a name="install-prerequisites"/>